 Conclusion: God loves humanity and caused Jesus to be born into this world.
 Jesus didn’t come to do a partial deliverance.
 It’s an all-inclusive deliverance.
 This season, you shall be delivered from sin, sicknesses and diseases and all forms of captivity and oppression of the devil, powers that are working against your destiny in the name of Yeshua.
 I declare that your enemies shall fall before you in Jesus’ name now and forever.
 Thank God for the government on the shoulders of Jesus.

-I believe you’ve said this prayer from your heart.
+I believe you have said this prayer from your heart.
 Congratulations!
-You’ll need to join a Bible-believing, Bible-teaching church in your area where you’ll be taught how to live your new life in Christ Jesus.
+You will need to join a Bible-believing and Bible-teaching church in your area where they will teach you how to live your new life in Christ Jesus.
 I pray that you flourish like the palm tree and grow like the cedar of Lebanon.
-May the LORD make you a Cedar Christian.
 May you grow into Christ in all things and become all God wants you to be.
-May the LORD be with you.
+I will be glad to hear from you.
+The LORD be with you.
 Merry Christmas!